AmbientRun/Ambient/docs/src/contributing.md

 ## Releasing

-1. Run `cargo run -p generate-docs` to update the documentation from the codebase.
+1. Run `cargo run -p generate-docs` and `cargo run -- update-interface-components` to update the documentation from the codebase.
 2. Update workspace versions in:
    - `README.md`
    - `Cargo.toml`